AldoReyes84/Data-Analisys_For-AdventureWorksDW2022_SQL_PowerBI_Python_Excel/README.md

 ## [Python SQL & Pandas Data Analysis](https://github.com/AldoReyes84/Python_Pandas_Data_Analysis)
 ## [Excel Data Analysis connect to SQL Server](https://github.com/AldoReyes84/Excel_SQL_Server_AdventureWorks_Data_Analysis)

+## FactResellersSales table

-In all cases, we have the same information,
+In all cases, we have the same information and results

 Even though the Sales Quantity has increased in the last year,